selimgomri/membership/docs/whats-new/2020/February.md

 ## Improved colour styling for customer clubs

 We've improved the header at the top of each page so a club's custom colour is also applied to the menu at the top of each page.
 We've also added code to dynamically adjust the text contrast on these coloured backgrounds.

+## Home Nations Meet Choice/Country of International Representation Choice

+Members can pick their country of international representation.
+This includes a full list of ISO countries, with GB removed and replaced with the four Home Nations for Home Nations Meet Choice.
+For Home Nations, CoIR is GB, though NIR members have the right to choose Northern Ireland (for GB) or the Republic of Ireland.

+The general list of countries is linked to a third party library which gets updated should any countries appear/disappear.